 The bar's name derived from a time in America's history when Whiskey production was so common that allegedly one in six men were involved in the business - may it be distilling, transportation, or grains and milling.
 And with the name already paying homage to Whiskey, it's no surprise that The Sixth features an extensive selection of this very spirit.

 And besides the countless options for Scotch, Rye, and Bourbon, The Sixth is known for its craft cocktails and self-made, colorful specialty ice.
 Especially fun is the dealer's choice menu, where you pick spirit, flavor, and glassware.
 What you get is a delicious, beautifully presented surprise.

-Prices for cocktails are USD14, Dealer's Choice drinks are at USD15.
+Prices for cocktails are USD14, and Dealer's Choice drinks are USD15.